Understanding and Including Children with Autism

 Do Autistic children need to go into special care?

-Everyone must be treated with the greatest of respect and seen as an individual.
-Every child’s own strengths, interests, capabilities, and needs must be taken into account.
+Everyone must be treated with the greatest of respect and treated as an individual.
+Each child’s own strengths, interests, capabilities, and needs must be taken into account.
 Taking the time to listen, accept, and include is the best first step.